nova-framework/framework/README.md

 - Place the contents of `public` into your public folder (`.htaccess` and `index.php`)
 - Navigate to your project in a terminal and type `composer install` to initiate the composer installation.
 - Edit `public/.htaccess` to set the rewritebase if running on a sub folder, otherwise a single `/` will do.
-- Edit `app/Config.example.php` and change the `SITEURL` and `DIR` constants.
-The `DIR` path is relative to the project url for example `/` for on the root or `/foldername/` when in a folder.
-Also change other options as desired.
-Rename file to `Config.php`
+- Edit `app/Config/App.php` and change the options as desired.
 - Set a 32 character `ENCRYPT_KEY` by using the CLI tool.
 You can do this by typing `php nova make:key` in your command line / console.
 Alternatively, you can use the following tool: http://jeffreybarke.net/tools/codeigniter-encryption-key-generator/

 > **Note:** For additional installation instructions, for example; setting up a Virtualhost (Recommended for Local Development), Nginx or IIS with URL Rewrite, [please visit the Github Wiki](https://github.com/nova-framework/framework/wiki/Install).